?

 For enrolled patients only.

-We are also able to conduct pre-employment medicals, driving medicals, diving medicals, Australian Immigration and Seafarers medicals.
+We are also able to conduct pre-employment medicals, driving medicals, diving medicals, New Zealand and Australian Immigration and Seafarers medicals.
 If you require a specific medical, it is better to phone than book online as you may need to see the nurses first and have a longer appointment.

 Our doctors operate as a team and patients are encouraged to get to know more than one.
 Sometimes you may be looking for a doctor with a special skill set or maybe male/female.
 The doctors are all working from the same notes and the same price applies whichever you choose to book with on the day.
 Also, we are open extended hours and no individual doctor can be here all the time.